-- Once you choose your journal and write your manuscript, you will want to look carefully at submission guidelines. - Failure to follow the rules regarding font, tables, figures, and references could cause your manuscript to be sent back to you. - Pay close attention to limits on the number of words in the abstract and text as well as limits on the numbers of tables, figures, and references.
+- Once you choose your journal and write your manuscript, you will want to look carefully at submission guidelines. - Failure to follow the guidelines could cause your manuscript to be sent back to you. - Pay particular attention to limits on the number of words in the abstract and text as well as limits on the numbers of tables, figures, and references.